-The archives contain autographical material from the first of the Conquistadores to the end of the 19th century.
+The Archivo General de Indias contains autographical material from the first of the Conquistadores to the end of the 19th century.
 It is a UNESCO World Heritage Site

 Archivo General de Indias